Excellence in Public Engagement Awards – Faculty & Staff

-- A nomination narrative (no more than two pages, single-spaced with 1” margins) describing how the nominee fulfills the stated criteria.
+- A nomination narrative (no more than two pages) describing how the nominee fulfills the stated criteria.
 The narrative should include: descriptions of specific activities or programs in which the candidate has excelled, comments on the importance of the individual’s work to the campus, special characteristics that extend the nominee’s expertise and set him/her apart from others, and indicators of the impact of the activities on the external community as well as on the university;

 - For a nominee whose job description includes public engagement, the nomination letter should clearly indicate how the person’s work or the project is entrepreneurial, innovative, or goes above and beyond the work normally associated with the nominee’s job, including how the project engages individuals and/or groups that may not have access or frequently engage with the University of Illinois.